Where to Obtain Zeus’ Armor Set in God of War Ragnarok

 As far as gaming culture goes, adding damage is always optimal, but it shouldn’t matter how much damage Kratos could receive since a real pro would be able to dodge anything.
 That’s why the most skilled Dark Souls players consider it a flex when they have built with absolutely no armor.

 As a compromise, some suggest a mixed build with the Zeus armor set, like keeping the gauntlets and war belts but ditching the cuirass.
-Just enough to have Kratos deal a lot of damage without him taking too much back.
+It’s just enough to have Kratos deal much damage without him taking too much back.

 READ ARTICLE